Gyoo/LiveSplit.SplitsBet/README.md

 Once you downloaded the plugin, unzip it in "path/to/LiveSplit"/Components

-Then, add it to your layout : Edit Layout/"+"/Control/Splits Bet Bot A window will show, asking for your Twitch credentials, fill it and it's good to go !
+Then, add it to your layout : Edit Layout/"+"/Control/Splits Bet Bot

+A window will show, asking for your Twitch credentials(__WARNING__ : If you already linked your Twitch credentials to Livesplit, this window will not appear.
+The bot is ready to use), fill it and it's good to go !
 Don't forget to type !start in the chat otherwise the bets will be disabled :)